 Areas of special interest

-- I can work with anxiety, depression, low self-esteem, identity issues, old emotional pain, building confidence and self-development.
+- I can work with life changes, loss, bereavement, trauma, anxiety, depression, low self-esteem, identity issues, old emotional pain, relationships, parenting, building confidence and self-development.

 - I am currently training in focusing-oriented therapy.
-I have in interest in working with an awareness of the body, and the importance of listening to what it can tell us
+I have an interest in working with an awareness of the body, and I work with listening to it and the still-forming sense of what cannot yet be put into words.

-- I am also well attuned to the particular challenges of working within education.
+- I used to be a teacher and am well attuned to the particular challenges of working within education.

 Throughout my working life my focus has been on compassion, collaboration, and the importance of listening to, and understanding, each other.